- Back Pain

 Knee pain is increasingly becoming a more common problem in society.
 It is a complaint we see frequently.
 The most common complaint associated with knee pain is considered the normal “wear and tear.”
 Another ailment that affects the knee is osteoarthritis.
 The symptoms and progression of osteoarthritis and knee pain can be reduced through our individualized approach to chiropractic care.

 Our goal is to help you receive the proper care after a personal injury, auto accident or fall.
-Our staff is devoted to helping you obtain the most comprehensive treatments and the care you deserve, so you may maintain your quality of life after an injury and can begin to feel like yourself again.
+We are dedicated to helping you give the most comprehensive treatments so you may maintain your quality of life after an injury and can begin to feel like yourself again.

 Too often, individuals involved in an auto injury or wreck have minimal or no symptoms until several weeks after the auto accident.
 That is where the professionals at Dade W. Donovan DC come in, and can assist you with all aspects of auto accident personal injury recovery.